cschierig/twins.nvim/README.md

     parens = { '(', ')' },
     curly = { '{', '}' },
     square = { '[', ']' },
-  },
+    dquotes = { '"' } -- optional syntax if the left and the right tokens are the same },
   languages = {
     -- pairs which are used for all languages